cristian-sulea/jatoo/README.md

 # JaToo (Java Tools)

-A general set of java tools and utilities to be used day by day in Java™ Development as libraries or as stand alone applications.
+A Java Open Source tools and utilities to be used day by day in Java™ development as libraries or as stand alone applications.